 Great Smoky Mountains National Park

-There is no doubt that the Great Smoky Mountains National Park is one of the most beautiful places in the United States.
+There is no doubt that the Great Smoky Mountains National Park is one of the most beautiful places in the United States and one of the best places to vacation on East Coast.
 This area is located along the border between North Carolina and Tennessee.
 The mountains are part of the Southern Appalachians.
 This is America’s most visited national park, but it is huge, so you will definitely be able to feel as if you are away from the bustle of everyday life.

 The park has ridge upon ridge of seeming endless swaths of forest-covered mountains.
 The ever-present morning fog settles in the folds of these ridges to give this area the nickname “The Smoky Mountains.”